Pachwenko/dotfiles2/README.md

 If you are new to neovim you can enter the tutorial by running `nvim +Tutor`

-Project structure:

-`patricks_neovim/.config/patricks_neovim/lua`
-- plugin_loader/lazy.lua has the lazy plugin manager definition
-- core
-  - vanilla stuff like vim options and keymappings
-- custom_stuff
-  - home to some custom lua functions
-  - could be anything in here really
-- plugins
-  - only put lazy lua plugins in here!
-See lazy plugin docs here https://lazy.folke.io/
-  - has an archived folder for plugins - just for hoarding purposses
-- snippets
-  - not sure if these are working, haven't got around to testing snippets yet

 ### Installing the dotfiles:

 Clone to the repo to your home directory: